+Evaluation Percenta Date/Time/ Notes

+ge Location

+Weekly 9 x 5% each Must be Late submissions will NOT BE

+Discussion see rubric submitted to ACCEPTED.

+Postings below (45%) OWL every

+week, on the

+day before

-Evaluation Percentage Date/Time/Location Weekly Discussion Postings 9 x 5% each - see rubric below (45%) Must be submitted to the appropriate discussion room - the day before the new week/topic begins Self In Organizations 3 x 5% = 15% September 18 October 19 November 16 Complete three of the self-assessments listed below) and submit the results to the Assignment folder.
-All components of the assessment must be completed including the reflective component.
-Workplace Initiative Presentation 20% (Video) + 10% self- assessment November 30 (both video and self-assessment at the link in OWL).
-Submit your video to the discussion and as a link to the assignment folder.
+the new week/topic begins Self In Organizations 3 x 5% =15% Week 3 Wee k 6 Week 9 Complete three of self- assessments provided and submit the results to the Assignment folder.
+All components of the assessment must be completed including a 250 reflective component.
+Late submissions will be at a deduction of 2.5%.
+Workplace Initiative Video Presentation 20% (Video) + 10% self- assessment Final Class Week Submit your video to the discussion and as a link to the assignment folder.
 You will be working in teams for this project.
-Self-Assessment: https://docs.google.com/forms/d/e/1FAIpQLSdhL5yQA G7pPN hvoKnyLV3hig4K P 4XIVpukiClldDhEF6Q/v iewform Intersectional Learning Experience Module 10% November 30 Total 100%
+Self-Assessment and Group Work Self-Assessment (template to be provided in class) Leadership development plan (template) To be announced NO LATE SUBMISSIONS - a zero will be assigned.
+Total 100%